marythought/fundrazor/README.md

 * add styling
 * load test
 * Allow fundraisers to delete their solicitation page
+* Add thank you note email send to donor after donation is made
+* "Remind me" option for potential donors -- they click a button and enter their email, and we'll send a notice 3 days before the campaign ends.
+AND/OR automatically send this for anyone the fundraiser has emailed re: the campaign (if no donation)
 * Add a user owner to campaigns (coach) and restrict CRUD to campaign owner
 * Add option to make a campaign private
 * Add a view for users to track 1) their donations and 2) donations from their solicitation page(s).
 Include option to toggle thank you note sent and/or email multiple donors.